 The University of Dayton is committed, in the spirit of our Marianist values, to creating an environment that embraces cultural diversity.
-The Office of Multicultural Affairs, in the division of Student Development, provides services to support the academic achievement, as well as, social and cultural engagement of multicultural students, and assists in enhancing the understanding that all UD students have of themselves and others through co-curricular experiences.
-Staff members in the Office of Multicultural Affairs collaborate with campus and community partners to provide a supportive community that promotes academic success.
+The Multi-Ethnic Education and Engagement Center, in the division of Student Development, provides services to support the academic achievement as well as social and cultural engagement of multicultural students, and assists in enhancing the understanding that all UD students have of themselves and others through co-curricular experiences.
+Staff members in the Multi-Ethnic Education and Engagement Center collaborate with campus and community partners to provide a supportive community that promotes academic success.

-Major programs and services offered by the Office of Multicultural Affairs (OMA):
+Major programs and services offered by the Multi-Ethnic Education and Engagement Center (MEC):

 Academic Excellence - Support is offered to students through academic consultations, tutoring and workshops.
-OMA works in collaboration with other academic and student service offices to assist students in achieving their academic goals.
+MEC works in collaboration with other academic and student service offices to assist students in achieving their academic goals.

-Social Justice and Inclusion - OMA provides opportunities for students, faculty and staff to participate in critical dialogue around difference and social justice.
-Participants can attend presentations, brown bag discussions, mini-conferences and other events to gain skills and resources on how to lead and engage in difficult conversations.
+Social Justice and Multicultural Education - MEC provides opportunities for students, faculty and staff to participate in critical dialogue around culture and social justice.
+Participants can attend presentations, brown bag discussions, mini-conferences, and other events to gain skills and resources on how to lead and engage in conversations across difference.
 Students interested in actively promoting dialogue and/or facilitating workshops and conversations can participate in the Diversity Peer Educators (DPE) program to engage other members of the community to serve as change agents.

-Staff & Facility - The OMA staff members are excellent resources.
+Staff & Facility - The MEC staff members are excellent resources.
 Stop by the office to speak to a staff member, and to use the facility to study, to socialize or to attend an event.
-Ample study and programming space is available in OMA, which is located on the first floor of Alumni Hall.
-Contact OMA at 937-229-3634 or email@example.com to reserve a room or to inquire about after-hours access.
+Study and programming space is available in MEC, which is located on the first floor south of Alumni Hall.
+Contact MEC at 937-229-3634 or email@example.com to reserve a room or to inquire about after-hours access.